dhmit/gender_novels/gender_novels/tutorials/git.md

 #### Overview

+Git is a wonderful for collaborative coding work.
+It allows all of us to work on the same codebase and combine the changes that we make.
 The problem with git is that it is too powerful and gives you too many options and comes with a vocabulary of its own, filled with pushes, pulls, merges, and branches.

 ![](https://imgs.xkcd.com/comics/git.png)

 This tutorial isn't a deep dive into the curious world of git.
 What it covers are only the essential parts that you need to know to work in the DH Lab.
 To make your and our life easier we also won't cover git's command line interface and only look at the Github Desktop GUI (It's generally easier to make mistakes with a command line because the GUI will usually ask you multiple times if you are sure that you want to delete your work.)

 #### General Outline: Local, Remote, and Upstream